surfalytics/surfalytics/_pages/analytics-engineer.md

 ## How the course can help you
 Our comprehensive course is designed to equip you with the skills and knowledge required to excel as an Analytics Engineer.
 Key features include:

 - **Curriculum coverage** - We offer a comprehensive curriculum covering databases, business intelligence, cloud computing fundamentals, cloud data warehouses, and many more.
-Proficiency in these tools is critical for data analysts, and coursework provides structured learning opportunities to master them.
+Proficiency in these tools is critical for analytics engineers, and coursework provides structured learning opportunities to master them.
 - **Demanded tools proficiency** - Learn from scratch SQL, Tableau, Power BI and Looker.
 - **Complex concepts explained in simple language** - Led by experienced lecturers, our course breaks down complex ideas into simple, easy-to-understand language, making data analytics accessible to everyone.